nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/maven-coding-rules.md

 </plugin>
 ```

-&nbsp;

 ### [maven-help-plugin](http://maven.apache.org/plugins/maven-help-plugin/)

 Get relative information about a project or the system.
-The&nbsp;`"mvn help:effective-pom`" command is particularly useful.
+The `"mvn help:effective-pom`" command is particularly useful.

 ### [maven-dependency-plugin](http://maven.apache.org/plugins/maven-dependency-plugin/)

 That plugin has various analysis and reporting goals.
-The&nbsp;`"mvn dependency:tree"` command can be used to better understand where an artifact comes from in a given version.
+The `"mvn dependency:tree"` command can be used to better understand where an artifact comes from in a given version.
 It is very similar to the output of `"artifact:print"` command of [nuxeo-distribution-tools](https://github.com/nuxeo/nuxeo-distribution-tools) plugin.

 ```xml
 <plugin>